-That blessed day arrived here in early May and the dry fly season is now afoot at North Rivers Lodge.
+That anticipated day arrived here in early May and the dry fly season is now afoot at North Rivers Lodge.
 Sparse hatches of Blue Wing Olives were the first appetizers on the menu of a steady five month diet of emerging insects.
-Since then, the Hendricksons have arrived – a favorite dinner guest of the trout in May.
+Since then, the Hendricksons have arrived – a favorite dinner guest of trout in May.
 Other bugs will follow according to their respective schedules, so my fly box is loaded and prepared for their predictable emergence.
 The early season is usually an easy assortment of go-to flies.
-They’re hardly top secret, so I’ve listed my top five picks of May favorites on the Upper Little Manistee:
+They’re hardly top secret, so I’ve listed my top five picks of May favorites on the upper Little Manistee:

 1. BWOs, the Blue Wing Olive